fredcodee/saasapp/README.md

 # saasapp
-a simple saas app built with django a Todo app where user's subcription use all available features
+a Todo app where user's can pay to subcribe to use all available features